Community Standards Code Policy

 - The term “organization” means an organization that is acknowledged, or recognized, by the Student Activities Office and Lourdes University.
 A registered student organization has an updated roster, at least 3 student members, a completed constitution, and an advisor and is expected to uphold the Community Standards Code of Conduct

-- The term “Community Standards Board” means any persons authorized by the DCS to conduct a hearing to determine whether a student has violated University policy and to recommend sanctions, subject to the DCS approval, that may be assigned when it is determined that a violation has been committed.
-Generally, a Community Standards Board has three members, one of which is a designated chairperson: one faculty member, one staff member, and one student member; however, there may be extreme circumstances, as determined by the DCS, in which a Community Standards Board make-up is altered because it is not reasonable to hold the hearing in a timely fashion unless the make-up is changed.
+- The term “Community Standards Board” means any persons authorized by the Dean of Students to conduct a hearing to determine whether a student has violated University policy and to recommend sanctions, subject to the Dean of Student’s approval, that may be assigned when it is determined that a violation has been committed.
+A Community Standards Board may be one individual, or a committee of staff, faculty and students, at the discretion of the Dean of Students.

-- The DCS may authorize a University official to fill the DCS role in extraordinary situations.
-This University official designated to fill the DCS role may have some or all of the powers/roles assigned to the DCS for the cases in question.
+- The Dean of Students may authorize a University official to fill the Dean of Students role in extraordinary situations.
+This University official designated to fill the Dean of Students role may have some or all of the powers/roles assigned to the Dean of Students for the cases in question.

-- The term “Appellate Board” means any person or persons authorized by the Vice President for Student Life to consider an appeal from a Community Standards Board’s determination as to whether a student has violated the Community Standards Code or from the sanctions assigned by the DCS.
+- The term “Appellate Board” means any person or persons authorized by the Vice President for Student Life to consider an appeal from a Community Standards Board’s determination as to whether a student has violated the Community Standards Code or from the sanctions assigned by the Dean of Students.

 - The term “shall” is used in the imperative sense.